node-apn/node-apn/doc/connection.markdown

  - `ca` An array of trusted certificates.
 Each element should contain either a filename to load, or a Buffer/String (in PEM format) to be used directly.
 If this is omitted several well known "root" CAs will be used. - You may need to use this as some environments don't include the CA used by Apple (entrust_2048).

  - `pfx` {Buffer|String} File path for private key, certificate and CA certs in PFX or PKCS12 format, or a Buffer containing the PFX data.
-If supplied will be used instead of certificate and key above.
+If supplied will always be used instead of certificate and key above.

  - `passphrase` {String} The passphrase for the connection key, if required